ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Exploring Modern Frameworks That Bring Unique Strengths to Web Development Beyond Next.js</blockquote>

 <h3>4.
-Mastering Server-Side Rendering in Next.js: An Advanced Guide - <a href="https://medium.com/digital-minds/mastering-server-side-rendering-in-next-js-an-advanced-guide-2b63d9f4f3cf" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Best Large Open Source Next.js Projects to Study - <a href="https://medium.com/@letscodefuture/10-best-large-open-source-next-js-projects-to-study-ff9e9d79d695" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Digital Minds`**
+✍️ **posted by `Let's Code Future`**

-<blockquote>Take your Next.js SSR game to the next level — fast, scalable, unstoppable</blockquote>
+<blockquote>One of the best ways to sharpen your skills as a developer is by dissecting real-world projects.
+In this guide, we’ve curated a list of…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>